 To qualify for forgiveness as an independent contractor or sole proprietor, you must spend your full loan on compensation, such as wages, income, commissions or net earnings.
 This is capped at $100,000 per employee.

 You can count rent, mortgage interest and utility payments toward forgiveness as well.
-But they must be for spaces that are solely for business use — not your home.
+But they must be for spaces that are solely for business use — in other words, only what can be claimed as deductible on your taxes.

 How do employee salaries and layoffs affect forgiveness?